dai-mo/blang/README.md

-# Alambeek Angular Modules Project
+# Daimo Angular Modules Project

+This projects contains [PrimeNg](https://www.primefaces.org/primeng)-based Angular modules used in the Daimo platform.

+## Features

+The main features of this project include,

+- Properties Module : This module provides generic UI components to easily build Angular Forms.

 # License